bookofproofs/bookofproofs.github.io/_sources/history/17th-century/papin.md

 * In 1707 Papin built the first paddle boat and that same year he returned to London where he lived in obscurity and poverty until his death.
 * Isaac Newton was, at this time, President of the Royal Society and seems to have given no encouragement for Papin's reemployment.
 * In addition, the Society was itself in financial difficulties and was not in a position to give Papin much in the way of financial assistance.
-* Papin continued to write papers, for example he sent eleven papers to the Royal Society in 1711.
 * Although Papin received little in the way of honours in his lifetime, mainly because the importance of his work was not understood until 100 years after his death, nevertheless he has been honoured more recently in his native town of Blois where a bronze statue has been erected and one of the main streets is named after him.
 * A Jean Monnet University building in St Étienne stands in the Rue Denis Papin.
 * The Lycée Professionnel Denis Papin is in La Courneuve, not far from Blois.